fleetdm/fleet/docs/infrastructure/configuring-the-fleet-binary.md

 Configuring The Kolide Binary
 =============================

 For information on how to run the `kolide` binary, detailed usage information can be found by running `kolide --help`.
 This document is a more detailed version of the information presented in the help output text.
-If you prefer to use a CLI instead of a web browser, we hope that you like the binary interface to the Kolide application!
+If you prefer to use a CLI instead of a web browser, we hope that you like the binary interface to the Fleet application!

 ## High-level configuration overview

-To get the most out of running the Kolide server, it is helpful to establish a mutual understanding of what the desired architecture looks like and what it's trying to accomplish.
+To get the most out of running the Fleet server, it is helpful to establish a mutual understanding of what the desired architecture looks like and what it's trying to accomplish.

-Your Kolide server's two main purposes are:
+Your Fleet server's two main purposes are:

 - To serve as your [osquery TLS server](https://osquery.readthedocs.io/en/stable/deployment/remote/)
-- To serve the [Kolide web application](https://kolide.co/product), which allows you to manage osquery configuration, query hosts, perform interesting analytics, etc.
+- To serve the [Fleet web application](https://kolide.com/fleet), which allows you to manage osquery configuration, query hosts, perform interesting analytics, etc.

-The Kolide server allows you persist configuration, manage users, etc. Thus, it needs a database.
-Kolide uses MySQL and requires you to supply configurations to connect to a MySQL server.
-Kolide also uses Redis to perform some more high-speed data access action throughout the lifecycle of the application (for example, distributed query result ingestion).
-Thus, Kolide also requires that you supply Redis connention configurations.
+The Fleet server allows you persist configuration, manage users, etc. Thus, it needs a database.
+Fleet uses MySQL and requires you to supply configurations to connect to a MySQL server.
+Fleet also uses Redis to perform some more high-speed data access action throughout the lifecycle of the application (for example, distributed query result ingestion).
+Thus, Fleet also requires that you supply Redis connention configurations.

-Since Kolide is a web application, when you run Koldie there are some other configurations that are worth defining, such as:
+Since Fleet is a web application, when you run Koldie there are some other configurations that are worth defining, such as:

-- The TLS certificates that Kolide should use to terminate TLS.
+- The TLS certificates that Fleet should use to terminate TLS.
 - The [JWT](https://jwt.io/) Key which is used to sign and verify session tokens.

-Since Kolide is an osquery TLS server, you are also able to define configurations that can customize your experience there, such as:
+Since Fleet is an osquery TLS server, you are also able to define configurations that can customize your experience there, such as:

 - The destination of the osquery status and result logs on the local filesystem
 - Various details about the refresh/check-in intervals for your hosts